realityexpander/How_to_program_from_ground_up/HighLevelLanguages.md

         - [Click for source code to copy and paste into the BASIC playground](/assets/proceduralProgrammerMadeLoops.bas)

     - ### Loops instead of GOTOs
+        - ### BIG IDEA - We can standardize and write common functions in software and possibly add them to the language or a standard libary to reduce programming time and errors.

-        - BIG IDEA - The FOR "loop" statement was introduced to replace the "GOTO" statement, as an attempt to make procedural code more "structured."
+        - The FOR "loop" statement was introduced to replace the "GOTO" statement, as an attempt to make procedural code more "structured."
         - The "loop" statement was used to repeat a block of code a certain number of times, or until a certain condition was met.